 How to start with the Amazon Live Streaming Platform

 Click the plus sign to get started with a new Amazon broadcast.

 From there you can search Amazon and add products to your stream.

-Once live, you can highlight them as you talk and they show up at the bottom for viewers to click:
+Once live, you can highlight them as you talk, and they show up at the bottom for viewers to click:

-Afterwards Amazon gives you details on what – if anything – was bought, how long people watched, etc.
+Afterward, Amazon gives you details on what – if anything – was bought, how long people watched, etc.

 Using Switcher Studio on Amazon Live